tclark89/verse-extra/README.md

 # tidyverse-extra
-rocker tidyverse image with a few more packages
+rocker tidyverse image with a few more packages:

+* gt
+* DT
+* kableExtra